Responsibility of Healthcare Administration in Hospital Safety

 • Developing and managing budgets, including financial planning, revenue generation, and cost control.

-• Overseeing developing and implementing of healthcare technology and systems, such as electronic medical records and diagnostic equipment.
+• Overseeing the developing and implementation of healthcare technology and systems, such as electronic medical records and diagnostic equipment.

 • Collaborating with other healthcare providers, such as doctors and nurses, ensures patients receive coordinated and comprehensive care.